 One of our most important activities is helping to protect the retiree benefit.
 While The Exchange does an excellent job of enhancing and protecting the retiree benefit, AREA's members represent a significant force that can generate letters and phone calls to our representatives in Congress to protect our own benefits from unsettling proposals.

 The AREA scholarship program is a long-standing AREA activity.
-We've provided scholarships to the children of The Exchange employees for many years, having contributed a total of $624,295 to further their education.
-The amount of the fund continues to grow each year, and we awarded 21 scholarships in 2014 for $53,500.
+We've provided scholarships to the children of The Exchange employees for many years, having contributed a total of $715,795 to further their education.
 You can download a list of scholarship awards since program initiation.